It is important that at all times rent is paid and where it is not, it is a breach of the tenancy agreement.

 Step 2: Landlords must serve a copy of the written rent arrears warning notice to the RTB

 Landlords must provide a copy of the 28-day written rent arrears warning notice that was served on the tenant to the RTB.
-The 28-day period will count from the date that both the tenant and the RTB have received the warning notice, so landlords are encouraged to send both notices at the same time.
+The 28-day period will count from the date the RTB or tenant receives the warning notice - whichever is later - so landlords are encouraged to send both notices at the same time.

 Please note that failure to submit a copy of the warning notice to the RTB will invalidate any related Notice of Termination.